The inflation target

 The main reason why the Riksbank, like many other central banks around the world, has an inflation target is because this contributes to price stability, which creates the conditions for good, sustainable growth.
 A credible inflation target functions as a benchmark for inflation expectations in the economy.
 The Riksbank's target is to hold inflation in terms of the CPIF around 2 per cent a year.

-The Riksbank's inflation target was introduced in 1993 and began to apply from 1995 (read more about the history of the inflation target by clicking on the link below).
+The Riksbank's inflation target was introduced in 1993 and began to apply from 1995 (read more about the history of the inflation target).
 The reason for having an inflation target is so that it will function as a benchmark to guide expectations in the economy regarding future inflation.
 An inflation target makes it easier for households and companies to make well-founded economic decisions and lays the foundation for efficient price-setting and wage formation.
 The inflation target thus acts as the economy's "nominal anchor".
 Since its introduction, the inflation target has contributed to bringing down inflation in Sweden to a low level and remaining much more stable than in the 1970s and 1980s.
 During that period inflation varied substantially from year to year and was on average almost in double figures.
 Moreover, since the inflation target was introduced, growth in the economy in general has been higher and real wages have increased more than during the two previous decades.
 Of course, the fact that the Swedish economy is functioning better is also due to other reforms implemented during the 1990s.

 Why should inflation be low and stable?